gtretiak/C_Fract_ol/README.md

 ### How to test?
 1. Clone the repository
 2. Clone the Libft repository https://github.com/gtretiak/C_libft
+3. Clone the Minilibx (linux) repository https://github.com/42paris/minilibx-linux
-3. Compile with make command
+4. Compile with 'make' and 'make bonus' commands
-4. Run the program with a fractal type
+5. Run the program with a fractal type
 # For Mandelbrot set
 ./fractol mandelbrot